rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ## 12. TODO

 ---
-## 13. What is the Factory Pattern?
+## 13. What is the Factory Design Pattern?
 The **Factory Design Pattern** is a **creational design pattern** used to create objects **without exposing the instantiation logic to the client**.
 It provides an interface for creating objects in a **superclass**, but allows **subclasses to alter the type of objects** that will be created.

 **When to Use:**